WordPressArt/wp-load-more-plugin/readme.txt

 3. Follow the steps from description tab

 == Frequently Asked Questions ==

 = Can i use it for custom post type ? =

 Yes you can use it for custom post type too.
-Just replace the "piper" from shortcode [loadmore_template post_type="piper"] with your custom post type.
+Just replace the "piper" from shortcode [wplmp_loadmore_template post_type="piper"] with your custom post type.

+= Can i use custom taxonomy filter =

+Yes you can use it for custom category filter.
+Just replace the "category" to custom taxonomy slug [wlmp_loadmore_nav taxonomy="category"].

+= About load more button =

+If the post is more then 10 then it will automatically show load more button.

+= Want load more button, category nav to hide =

+Just remove shortcode from editor or php file where you past or do_shortcode.
+It will remove.

-== Screenshots ==
+== Changelog ==

-/assets/screen1.png
+= 1.0 =
+This is the first version of plugin.